-PSY 356 Gender and Society (4) (4, 0) This course will conceptualize gender as socially constructed and then examine the various ways in which notions of femininity and masculinity are reconstructed within our institutions and cultural productions.
-We will study the ways gender inequality is reproduced at the structural level of society and impacts a person's life and life chances within the institutions of the workplace, family, media, health care, and religion.
+PSY 343 Multicultural Family and Couples Psychology (4) (4, 0) This course introduces students to family systems theory and its application.
+Basic assumptions, major issues, primary theorists, and techniques of major theoretical models of family and couples' therapy will be covered.
+Students will learn preventative and therapeutic approaches to treating specific problems that impede family functioning.
+Specific attention will be given to issues of diversity and multicultural responsiveness in family and couples therapy.
+Prerequisites: PSY 101; 20: AA degree or 12 required general education courses inequality is reproduced at the structural level of society and impacts a person's life and life chances within the institutions of the workplace, family, media, health care, and religion.
 Likewise, it will examine the social and political relationship between gender and sexuality, body image, beauty ideals, and violence.
 It will also examine gender through the ways in which it "intersects" or comes into play with other socially constructed differences, including race, class, and sexuality.
 (Elective offered on demand.)
 Prerequisite: AA degree or 12 required general education courses and PSY 201